niikhilchauhann/yuvaprabha/README.md

 ## Installation

-Install the Yuvaprabha App by click on this 🔗link : [Download Gdrive](https://drive.google.com/file/d/1nmtlj-N3vSTKgK_XWdHStKRgnno7Ua-d/view?usp=drivesdk) or [GitHub Download](https://github.com/niikhilchauhann/yuvaprabha/releases/tag/Production) and Download it and Install it in your 📱device.
+Install the Yuvaprabha App by click on this 🔗link : [GitHub Download](https://github.com/niikhilchauhann/yuvaprabha/releases/tag/Production) and Download it and Install it in your 📱device.

 ## Feature